 Holy Spirit Breakfast Team

 Volunteers on the ELPC Holy Spirit Breakfast Teams cook and serve breakfasts together at the East End Community House on the second and fourth Sundays of each month.
 Want to join a team?
 New members are always welcome!
-To join, or for more information on this or other ELPC Volunteer Service Teams, contact Patrice Fowler-Searcy at Patricefs@coh.net or 412.441.3800 x30, or Susan Spangler at email@example.com.
+To join, or for more information on this or other ELPC Volunteer Service Teams, contact the Rev. Patrice Fowler-Searcy at Patricefs@coh.net or 412.441.3800 x130, or Susan Spangler at firstname.lastname@example.org.

 The Housing Ministry